isaiasA12/Water-Tracker/README.md

 # Hydration

-Wet Me More is a revolutionary application that allows users (or as we call them, HydroHomies), to keep track of their daily water-intake!
+Hydration is a revolutionary application that allows users (or as we call them, HydroHomies), to keep track of their daily water-intake!
 Users are able to keep track of their intake, complete challenges, and obtain rewards for drinking smart!

 ## Installation